Virtual Grade 10 IB DP Parent Info Night - 6 to 7 pm on Thursday, February 10, 2022.

 - The rigor of the IB Diploma Program is recognized by the world’s leading universities and IB Diploma Candidates are accepted into colleges and universities at higher rates than those who are not.

-- Our candidates go on to attend such colleges and universities as: Harvard, Yale, Dartmouth, Penn, Princeton, Cornell, Brown, Howard, NYU, SUNY Potsdam's Honors Program, the University at Buffalo Honor’s College, and SUNY Geneseo’s Honors Program.
+- Our candidates go on to attend such colleges and universities as: Harvard, Yale, Dartmouth, Penn, Princeton, Cornell, Brown, Howard, NYU, SUNY Potsdam's Honors Program and the University at Buffalo Honor’s College.

 A detailed information sheet about how the IB Diploma Program works at City Honors is here.